-Environmental impact on protected structures, features, areas, wildlife and habitat is a central consideration when planning improvements to the Company's electricity distribution network.
-This includes protecting bird life by placing bird-diverters on power lines in reserves or in locations where rare species of bird are known to live or breed and in response to information from incident trends and the proximity of wetlands and flight paths.
+The environmental impact on protected structures, features, areas, wildlife and habitat is a central consideration when planning improvements to the Company's electricity distribution network.
+This includes protecting bird life by placing bird-diverters on power lines where they are in proximity to reserves, wetlands or flight paths or in locations where rare species of bird are known to live or breed and also in response to information obtained from incident trends.